UBC-LA-Hackathon/student-dashboard/README.md

 ### Application Structure
 #### Backend
 * `server.js` - The entry point into our backend code.
-It starts the express server and is responsible for handling requests the frontend makes,making requests to the Canvas API, and reading/sending data to the frontend.
+It starts the express server and is responsible for handling requests the frontend makes, making requests to the Canvas API, and reading/sending data to the frontend.

 #### Frontend
 * `App.js` - The top-level React component that is responsible for fetching data and rendering child React components.

-## To Dos
+## ✅ To Dos
 1. [Create a Canvas API token and make calls to the Canvas API.](1-Canvas-API-Token.md)
 1. [Create API endpoints in backend.](2-API-Endpoints.md )
 1. [Make API calls from frontend to frontend.](3-Make-API-Calls.md)